outware-mobile/omu-javascript-fundamentals/website/docs/introduction.md

 version of Javascript which the Javascript creator claimed is heavily influcence by Coffeescript.

-For now, let's enjoy Coffeescript.
+For now, let's learn Coffeescript.